OfficeDev/open-xml-docs/docs/general/how-to-add-a-new-document-part-to-a-package.md

 ***

 The **using** statement provides a recommended alternative to the typical .Create, .Save, .Close sequence.
 It ensures that the **Dispose** method (internal method used by the Open XML SDK to clean up resources) is automatically called when the closing brace is reached.
 The block that follows the **using** statement establishes a scope for the object that is created or named in the **using** statement, in this case **wordDoc**.
-Because the **WordprocessingDocument** class in the Open XML SDK automatically saves and closes the object as part of its **System.IDisposable** implementation, and because the **Dispose** method is automatically called when you exit the block; you do not have to explicitly call **Save** and **Close**, as long as you use **using**.
+Because the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class in the Open XML SDK automatically saves and closes the object as part of its **System.IDisposable** implementation, and because the **Dispose** method is automatically called when you exit the block; you do not have to explicitly call **Save** and **Close**, as long as you use **using**.

 [!include[Structure](../includes/word/structure.md)]

 ## How the sample code works

-After opening the document for editing, in the **using** statement, as a **WordprocessingDocument** object, the code creates a reference to the **MainDocumentPart** part and adds a new custom XML part.
+After opening the document for editing, in the **using** statement, as a <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> object, the code creates a reference to the **MainDocumentPart** part and adds a new custom XML part.
 It then reads the contents of the external file that contains the custom XML and writes it to the **CustomXmlPart** part.

 > [!NOTE]